tomdbrophy/pands-project/README.md

 The above set of scatterplots reveal a very clear distinction between the Iris Setosa and the other two sepcies.
 This distinction is likely why the dataset has been so popular as a resource for machine learning initiates.
 A further look at the scatterplots also shows that the data for the Iris Versicolor and Iris Virginica, while generally separate, has a degree of mixing across all variables.

+When looking at the data it is also worthwhile to examine the spread of the data across each variable.
+This can be done visually by using histograms.

 [^1]: https://archive.ics.uci.edu/ml/datasets/iris
 [^2]: https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/